 Shadows and Volume

-Shadows and volume, which is usually reached with the effect of visual elevation of a part of the content, may also work effectively as dividers.
-They create a feeling of depth and separate the page on several layers, that often looks natural and harmonic for a human eye.
-On the other hand, it looks less obvious and noticeable than lines, so this approach may be helpful to achieve balance and legibility of the particular items without too much visual noise or distraction.
+Shadows and volume, which are usually reached with the effect of visual elevation of a part of the content, may also work effectively as dividers.
+They create a feeling of depth and separate the page into several layers, that often look natural and harmonic to a human eye.
+On the other hand, it looks less obvious and noticeable than lines, so this approach may be helpful in achieving balance and legibility of the particular items without too much visual noise or distraction.

 The catalog screen presenting the items in stock uses drop shadows this way giving the layout more depth and clearly separating the cards from each other.

 The mobile app for buying customized bouquets also divides the positions in the catalog with a card standing out from the background.
 This way the content looks clear and interactive in the interface that looks all light and airy.

 Images of all kinds present one more effective visual divider.
 In this role, they are especially popular in the interfaces with lots of text content, for example, blogs, online media, and text-based landing pages.
 Photos, illustrations, 3D graphics, as well as animated images, help to balance the text content, increase scannability and readability levels, effectively divide the visual blocks, as well as add fun and emotional appeal.

 The university website uses images and videos not only to set the atmosphere but also to divide different blocks of content.

 The landing page for the cryptocurrency report uses catchy blocks of 3D graphics with animated Learn More call-to-action.
 This way the theme blocks are also clearly separated.